Phoenicia: Phoenician colonization

 To facilitate their commercial ventures, the Phoenicians established numerous colonies and trading posts along the coasts of the Mediterranean.
-Phoenician city states generally lacked the numbers or even the desire to expand their territory overseas.
-Few colonies had more than 1,000 inhabitants; only Carthage and some nearby settlements in the western Mediterranean would grow larger.
-A major motivating factor was competition with the Greeks, who began expanding across the Mediterranean during the same period.
+Phoenician city-states generally lacked the numbers or even the desire to expand their territories.
+Few settlements had more than 1,000 inhabitants; only Carthage, Tangier, and nearby settlements in the western Mediterranean of the Maghreb and Iberia would grow larger.
+A major motivating factor was competition with the Greeks, who began expanding throughout the Mediterranean basin during the same period.
 Though largely peaceful rivals, their respective settlements in Crete and Sicily did clash intermittently.

-The earliest Phoenician settlements outside the Levant were on Cyprus and Crete, gradually moving westward towards Corsica, the Balearic Islands, Sardinia, and Sicily, as well as on the European mainland in Cádiz and Málaga.
-The first Phoenician colonies in the western Mediterranean were along the northwest African coast and on Sicily, Sardinia and the Balearic Islands.
+The earliest Phoenician settlements outside the Levant were on Cyprus and Crete, gradually moving westward towards Corsica, the Balearic Islands, Sardinia, and Sicily, as well as in the Mediterranean Maghreb and Iberia, in Tangier and Málaga.
+The first Phoenician colonies in the western Mediterranean were along the Mediterranean coast of the Maghreb, and on Sicily, Sardinia and the Balearic Islands.
 Tyre led the way in settling or controlling coastal areas.

 Phoenician colonies were fairly autonomous.
 At most, they were expected to send annual tribute to their mother city, usually in the context of a religious offering.
 However, in the seventh century BC the western colonies came under the control of Carthage, which was exercised directly through appointed magistrates.
 Carthage continued to send annual tribute to Tyre for some time after its independence.

 Society and culture

-Since very little of the Phoenicians' writings have survived, much of what is known about their culture and society comes from accounts by contemporary civilizations or inferences from archaeological discoveries.
-The Phoenicians had much in common with other Canaanites, including language, religion, social customs, and a monarchical political system centered around city-states.
-Their culture, economy, and daily life were heavily centered on commerce and maritime trade.
-Their propensity for seafaring brought them into contact with many other civilizations.
+Because very little of the Phoenicians' writings have survived, much of what is known about their culture and society comes from accounts by contemporary civilizations or inferences from archaeological discoveries.
+According to the historian Philip C. Schmitz, beginning in the so-called Greek Dark Ages that followed the collapse of the Mycenaean civilization, the Greek word Phoinikoi came to be used for those people who inhabited the urban centers on the eastern Mediterranean coast.
+The populations of the Canaanite cities from coastal Syria and Lebanon to the northern coast of Palestine, including Beirut, Byblos, Sidon, Tripoli, and Tyre, could be deemed "Phoenician".
+These Canaanite populations were similar in their social organization, economic enterprises, religious beliefs and practices, and their material culture.
+The language they spoke might be denominated by the name of the particular city, or simply be called "Phoenician".